Bridges finished with 20 points for the Spartans.

 In 22 seasons, Izzo has returned Michigan State to national prominence, placed his name in the NCAA record books and become a leader among college basketball coaches.

-A 2015 inductee into the Michigan Sports Hall of Fame, Izzo led MSU to six Final Four appearances between 1999 and 2010, becoming just the fourth school in college basketball history to do it in any 12-year span, including just the third since the tournament field expanded to 64 teams in 1985.
-Izzo also became just the second coach in NCAA history to reach four Final Fours in his first 10 years of coaching, joining Ohio State's Fred Taylor, and is just the third coach in NCAA history to appear in six Final Fours in a 12-year span, and just the second since the tournament expanded to 64 teams.
-His six Final Four appearances rank tied for sixth all-time, fourth among active coaches and first all-time among Big Ten coaches.
+A 2015 inductee into the Michigan Sports Hall of Fame, Izzo led MSU to seven Final Four appearances between 1999 and 2015, becoming just the fourth school in college basketball history to do it in any 17-year span, including just the third since the tournament field expanded to 64 teams in 1985.
+Izzo is one of just two coaches in NCAA history to reach four Final Fours in his first 10 years of coaching, joining Ohio State's Fred Taylor, and is just the second coach in NCAA history to appear in seven Final Fours in a 17-year span since the tournament expanded to 64 teams.
+His seven Final Four appearances rank tied for fifth all-time, tied for third among active coaches and first all-time among Big Ten coaches.
 Two stats stand out in Izzo's NCAA Tournament success: 1) MSU is 21-5 in the second game of an NCAA Tournament weekend 2) MSU is 14-11 as the lower-seeded team, as the 14 wins are the most in NCAA Tournament history for any coach.

-Through 19 seasons, Izzo is already one of the most successful coaches in Big Ten history.
-His .686 winning percentage in Big Ten games ranks fourth all-time among league coaches with at least 10 years of service, while in all games, Izzo ranks fourth (.715).
-With 221 conference victories, Izzo ranks fourth all-time.
-With a win over Purdue on Jan.
-5, 2013, Izzo became the third-winningest coach in Big Ten history, trailing only Knight (662 wins) and Purdue's Gene Keady (512 wins) for most wins at a Big Ten institution (544), trailing just Knight (662).
+Through 22 seasons, Izzo is already one of the most successful coaches in Big Ten history.
+His .681 winning percentage in Big Ten games ranks fourth all-time among league coaches with at least 10 years of service, while in all games, Izzo ranks fifth (.712).
+With 256 conference victories, Izzo ranks third all-time, trailing just Indiana's Bob Knight (353 wins) and Purdue's Gene Keady (265 wins), while also ranking second for most wins at a Big Ten institution (544), trailing just Knight (662).